bitcoinheiro/btc-sweep/README.md

 1. **Export Hex**: Copy the generated **Signed Transaction Hex**.
 2. **Finalize**: Transfer this hex back to an online device and broadcast it using a trusted service (e.g., <a href="https://blockstream.info/tx/push" target="_blank">Blockstream.info</a>, <a href="https://mempool.space/tx/preview" target="_blank">Mempool.space</a>, or your own full node).
+3. **Clear cache**: This is optional, but it's recommended to clean your browser cache or app data (cache) after using this tool to remove all traces of data from the operation.

 ## **2\.
 Technical Security & PSBT Logic**